k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/04_jobs_commands.md

 <td valign="top" width="400pxl">

 <p>
-Restarts all matching jobs with this name and type.
+Restarts all matching Jobs with this name and type.
 </p>
 <p>&nbsp;</p>
 </td>